fadime-ozdemir/testing-fundamentals/README.txt

 Incorporating REST API calls into our tests can create fragile tests that may fail simply due to network issues.
 If we were interacting with a production-grade database, we could accidentally alter official data.
 We put mocks functions in __mocks__ folder

+#######

+#RTL: React Testing Library
+React Testing Library focuses on testing components from the end-user’s experience rather than testing the implementation and logic of the underlying React components.
+We can import the two essential values, render and screen, into our tests.

+render() is a function that we can use to virtually render components and make them available in our unit tests.
+ 1. Similar to ReactDOM.render(), RTL’s render() function takes in JSX as an argument.
+ 2. screen is a special object which can be thought of as a representation of the browser window.
+    We can make sure that our virtually rendered components are available in the test by using the screen.debug() method which prints out all the DOM contents.

+To test dom assertion we should use jest dom package

+Querying
+There are a number of .getByX query methods to choose from and they are all accessible as methods on the screen object.
+Other querying methods are .queryByX and .findByX.
+The .queryByX methods return null if they don’t find a DOM node, unlike the .getByX methods which throw an error and immediately cause the test to fail.
+This is useful when asserting that an element is NOT present in the DOM.
+The .findByX methods are used to query for asynchronous elements which will eventually appear in the DOM.
+For example, if the user is waiting for the result of an API call to resolve before data is displayed.
+The .findByX methods work by returning a Promise which resolves when the queried element renders in the DOM.
+As such, the async/await keywords can be used to enable asynchronous logic.

+Mimicking User Interactions
+Mimic user interactions e.g. clicking a checkbox, typing text, etc.
+Syntax pattern
+userEvent.interactionType(nodeToInteractWith);

+The waitFor() method
+For components that disappear asynchronously.
+The waitFor() method can also optionally accept an options object as a second argument.
+This object can be used to control how long to wait for before aborting and much more.